cisco-ce/roomos.cisco.com/doc/MTR/MeetingsOBTP.md

 # Join Meetings with One Button to Push

+When a scheduled Webex or Zoom meeting includes a video device, a **Join** button appears on the home screen right before the meeting begins.

 ## Join Webex meetings

-When a scheduled Webex meeting includes a video device, a **Join** button appears on the home screen right before the meeting begins.

 <img src="/doc/images/MTR/JoinWebex.png" style="width: 600px" />